mlafeldt/roxor/README.md

 Back in the PSX days, I've used a similar tool to get the passwords (cheats) from some Playstation games.
 I was quite successful - mainly due to lousy 8-bit keys.
+I can also remember decrypting subroutines of Libcrypt (Sony's copy protection code) the same way, though the keys were 32 bits long.

 Installation